Keppel Sands, Queensland: History

 Keppel Sands has long been a popular beach to visit for people from Rockhampton and the surrounding area.
 Over the years beach huts and weekenders gradually gave way to the more permanent housing of today.
 Boarding houses were popular until the road improved and daytripping to the beach became possible.
 The Savoy Theatre was a place for both movies and dances.

-Mount Barlow Provisional School opened in 1903 and became Mount Barlow State School on 1 Jan 1909.
+Mount Barlow Provisional School opened in 1903 and became Mount Barlow State School on 1 January 1909.
 It was renamed Sandhills State School about 1930 and then renamed Keppel Sands State School about 1938.

 Keppel Sands Post Office opened on 1 September 1927.

-Near to Keppel Sands is Joskeleigh which was home to a large South Sea Islander community, imported as indentured labourers from various islands in Melanesia and Polynesia in a process known as blackbirding.
+Near to Keppel Sands is Joskeleigh which was home to a large South Sea Islander community, imported as indentured labourers from various islands in Melanesia and Polynesia.